massclown/HalfSwordTrainerMod/README.md

 If you suspect the fault is in the logic of this mod, you can try to disable or comment out the last suspicious thing that you used before the crash.

 ### Mod works, but does not do what I expect?
 File an issue here, at https://github.com/massclown/HalfSwordTrainerMod/issues

+### Any other problem with this mod or feature request?
+File an issue here, at https://github.com/massclown/HalfSwordTrainerMod/issues

 ## Acknowledgements